Skip to content

 {

-var connectionString = context.Configuration.GetConnectionString("database");
+var connectionString = builder.Configuration.GetConnectionString("database");

 opts.Services.AddDbContextWithWolverineIntegration<SampleDbContext>(x =>